jiradeto/gsoc-summary/README.md

 # Google Summer of Code 2019 Report - Jiradet Ounjai

-This is a summary of the work done for my Google Summer of Code project "Improve Shading Language Support in GraphicsFuzz".
+This is a summary of the work done for my Google Summer of Code project *Improve Shading Language Support in GraphicsFuzz*.

 ## Personal Links